 This is an uncertain time for many of our dear friends.
 First and foremost, we’re sending positivity your way and a virtual hug (or elbow bump!).

-Our extended Roadside family means the world to us and as a small business, we understand the fear and uncertainty that many of you may be experiencing, and we want to help your business thrive.
+Our extended Roadside Dental Marketing family means the world to us and as a small business, we understand the fear and uncertainty that many of you may be experiencing, and we want to help your business thrive.

 Our leadership team has met many times over the past week to brainstorm and put into action HOW we can help our family, not just survive, but THRIVE during the current situation.